 The other day my uncle past away.
 We were very close and for several days I cried when I thought about his life and what his immediate family is now going through.
 Death, illness and family are other trump cards for me.
-How tough these things might be they do remind us about what is worth worrying about.

 What are your trump cards?

 How can we be better at playing them every day without waiting for a crisis to reminds us of what’s important?

 I am planning person, to say the least.
 When I tell people about my rolling 5-year personal plan in Excel they usually look like they’ve seen a green giraffe fly over the rooftops.